-With the BNPL approach, a booking cannot be charged until its holder is no longer able to cancel it.
-In other words, the holder is free to cancel their booking online, up until the cancellation/lock-in time, without having to worry about being charged.
+With the BNPL approach, a booking cannot be charged until its holder is no longer able to edit or cancel it.
+In other words, the holder is free to cancel or change their booking online, up until the cancellation/lock-in time, without having to worry about being charged.

-With the Upfront approach, payment is taken upfront (unless exempt from online payments) and users cannot cancel online, even if you have set a cancellation lock-in.
+With the Upfront approach, payment is taken upfront (unless exempt from online payments) and users cannot cancel or change their booking online, even if you have set a cancellation lock-in.
 However, if an Admin creates a booking on behalf of a user, the payment is not taken upfront and the booking can again only be charged after the holder is not able to cancel.

 Here's an example of a chargeable booking with a cancellation lock-in policy:

 If you've got bookings on your schedule that were created with the repeat function, and you've set a specific lock-in window (let's say, users are locked-in 24 hours before booking start), then each occurrence in a repeat series will be locked-in according to your lock-in policy.